NIRSpec MOS Recommended Strategies

 Figure 3.
 A single observation from two merged Plans

-See Also: NIRSpec Detector Recommended Strategies, JWST ETC, MOS observation template
+See also: NIRSpec Detector Recommended Strategies, JWST ETC, MOS observation template

-Creating a fixed pointing in MPT
+Creating a single fixed pointing in MPT

 Figure 4.
 MSA Planning Tool Search Grid parameters